Damian Vaughn

-Damian Medeiros da Silva Vaughn (born June 14, 1975) is a retired American Football tight end for the Cincinnati Bengals (1998–2000) and the Tampa Bay Buccaneers (2001–2002).
+Damian Medeiros da Silva Vaughn (born June 14, 1975) is an American former professional football tight end for the Cincinnati Bengals (1998–2000) and Tampa Bay Buccaneers (2001–2002).
 As the first Brazilian NFL player, Vaughn has made efforts to promote awareness and interest in American football among Brazilians, including a trip to Brazil with Tony Gonzalez in 2003.
 Following his career in football, Vaughn has remained active in the athletics world by founding the Vaughn Center, which offers meditation and leadership training for athletes.

 Early life and education

 Vaughn was born in Anchorage, Alaska, to an American father and a Brazilian mother.
 When he was six months old, his family moved to Divinópolis, Minas Gerais, his mother's home city, where they stayed until he was five, before moving back to the United States.

-Vaughn attended Orrville High School and went on to study Spanish and International Business at Miami University in Ohio.
-He also studied Cognitive Neuroscience and Consciousness at the University of Arizona and Interpersonal Neurobiology and the Science of Mindful Awareness at the Mindsight Institute in Los Angeles, CA. He is currently enrolled in a positive psychology program at Claremont Graduate University pursuing his PhD.
+Vaughn attended Orrville High School and went on to study Spanish and international business at Miami University in Ohio.
+He also studied cognitive neuroscience and consciousness at the University of Arizona and interpersonal neurobiology and the science of mindful awareness at the Mindsight Institute in Los Angeles.
+He is currently enrolled in a positive psychology program at Claremont Graduate University pursuing his PhD.

-He has dual citizenship, being American and Brazilian.
+He has dual citizenship, American and Brazilian.